 See Fed.
 R. Evid.
 702-05.

-According to Federal Rule of Evidence 702, “[t]he purpose of expert testimony is to ‘assist the trier of fact to understand the evidence or to determine a fact in issue’ by providing opinions on ‘scientific, technical, or other specialized knowledge.’ ” Wagner v.
-County of Maricopa, 701 F.3d 583, 589 (9th Cir.
-2012) (quoting Fed.
-R. Evid.
-702).
+According to Federal Rule of Evidence 702, “the expert’s scientific, technical, or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact in issue.”
+Fed R. Evid.
+702(a).
+An expert’s general qualifications alone do not satisfy Federal Rule of Evidence 702, which governs the admissibility of expert opinion.
+See, e.g., United States v.
+Rodriguez, 971 F.3d 1005, 1018 (9th Cir.
+2020).
+Instead, district courts must ensure an expert’s methods of forming her opinions “are both reliable and adequately explained.”
+Id. (quoting United States v.
+Vera, 770 F.3d 1232, 1241 (9th Cir.
+2014)).
 Under Federal Rule of Evidence 703, an expert’s opinion must be based on facts or data in the case that the expert has been made aware of or personally observed.
 Fed.
 R. Evid.
 703. The facts and data need not be admissible so long as experts in the particular field would reasonably rely on such facts and data.
 Id.

 This instruction avoids labeling the witness as an “expert.”
 If the court refrains from designating the witness as an “expert,” this will “ensure[] that trial courts do not inadvertently put their stamp of authority” on a witness’s opinion and will protect against the jury’s being “overwhelmed by the so-called ‘experts.’”
 See Fed.
 R. Evid.
 702 advisory committee’s note (2000) (quoting Hon.
 Charles Richey, Proposals to Eliminate the Prejudicial Effect of the Use of the Word “Expert” Under the Federal Rules of Evidence in Criminal and Civil Jury Trials, 154